Pick Mulberries All Year Long With This Easy to Grow Fruit Tree

 The Dwarf Everbearing Mulberry Tree is a lovely specimen to keep in your yard for fresh berries all year long!

 Morus nigra’s, as it botanically named, flowers form in early spring to produce medium sized black berries continuously from early summer through fall.
 The long, sweet and juicy fruit has a short shelf life perfect for eating right off the tree or making jams, jellies, and wine.
-The juicy berries are about the size of a blackberry and taste deliciously similar!
+The juicy berries are about the size of blackberry and taste deliciously similar!

-Black mulberry fruit has many health benefits including immune boosting effects, chocked full of vitamin C, other vitamins, and antioxidants, and they can even improve your vision!
+Black mulberry fruit has many health benefits including immune-boosting effects, chocked full of vitamin C, other vitamins, and antioxidants, and they can even improve your vision!
 Not only that, but the intense flavor of the fruit can leave you salivating for more.

 Only a small space is required to produce full size berries with this dwarf tree.
 They are perfect for container growing or small spaces in your yard.
 Harvest the berries from May to July depending on your location and climate.
-You’ll have berries the first year of planting!
+You’ll have berries in the first year of planting!

 DWARF EVERBEARING MULBERRY TREE CARE

-Mulberry trees prefer well drained, fertile soil that is rich in nutrients.
+Native mulberry trees prefer well drained, fertile soil that is rich in nutrients.
 If your soil isn’t productive enough, you can amend the native soil in your landscape with our Fruit Tree Planting Mix.
 They are very forgiving and adaptable trees — can be grown in wet soil but are also drought tolerant during dry spells.
 Fertilize annually to provide the nutrients it needs to produce a bounty of berries.
 Most mulberry varieties are pest and disease resistant.